Who is behind Unspoken?

 The Alliance is spearheaded by the Global Maritime Forum, a not-for-profit that brings together leading organisations from across the maritime value chain to advance shipping decarbonisation and improve life at sea.

-Since 2022, the All Abord Alliance has been working to improve life at sea by bringing together senior leaders, HR professionals, and subject matter experts from across the maritime industry.
+Since 2022, the All Aboard Alliance has been working to improve life at sea by bringing together senior leaders, HR professionals, and subject matter experts from across the maritime industry.

-One of its most significant initiatives is the Diversity@Sea pilot project, which tested solutions to improve working and living conditions on board 12 vessels.
-A key outcome of this work is the Sustainable Crewing Guidelines, developed to support companies in creating more inclusive, transparent, and supportive onboard environments.
+One of its most significant initiatives is the Diversity@Sea pilot project, which tested solutions to improve working and living conditions on 12 vessels.
+A key outcome of this work was the Sustainable Crewing Guidelines, developed to support companies in creating more inclusive, transparent, and supportive onboard environments.

 In 2025, the Alliance also published a report, Pregnancy at sea, highlighting the challenges faced by expectant and new mothers and introducing a framework to help companies design a safer and more supportive pregnancy journey.

-Now, as part of our efforts to strengthen global standards, we are developing a standardised industry approach to understanding, identifying, preventing, and responding to sexual misconduct at sea.
+Now, as part of ongoing efforts to strengthen global standards, the Alliance is developing a standardised industry approach to understanding, identifying, preventing, and responding to sexual misconduct at sea.

 The stories shared through Unspoken will inform this work by grounding the framework in lived experience.
 By translating these insights into practical guidance, we aim to support maritime companies in taking more effective, consistent action, ultimately making life at sea safer for everyone.